ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 Enter The Name of Client/Company: (this could be any name)
 Enter The ES Password: (Password you want to setup for ElastciSeach)
-Enter The ES PORT: (Password you want to setup for ElastciSeach)
+Enter The ES PORT: (Port you want to setup for ElastciSeach)

 ```bash
 ./deploy_elasticSearch_with_compose.sh